 All disputes regarding the construction, interpretation and the parties' obligations under this Agreement shall be governed by the laws of the State of New York, notwithstanding any of that state's laws to the contrary.
 The venue and jurisdiction for the resolution of any such disputes shall be in the State or Federal courts located in the state of New York.

-The College and its authorized agents and employees, including Residential Life & Housing, Primary Care Health Services and Community Safety staff may provide or secure for the student medical care in the event of illness or injury that necessitates such care.
+By accepting residency, the resident agrees that the College and its authorized agents and employees, including RL&H, Primary Care Health Services, and Public Safety staff, may provide or secure medical care in the event of illness or injury that necessitates such care.
 Medical care may include hospitalization, anesthesia, surgery, and/or other treatment.
-The student agrees that the College is not liable for any costs or expenses associated with any medical care provided.
-In the event of a health or safety emergency the College may release information about the student to other persons or entities who may need this information to protect the health or safety of the student or others consistent with the requirements of the Family Educational Rights and Privacy Act (FERPA).
+The resident agrees that the College is not liable for any costs or expenses associated with any medical care provided.
+The resident acknowledges that in the event of a health or safety emergency the College may release information about the resident to other persons or entities who may need this information to protect the health or safety of the resident or others.
+Any such disclosures shall be made consistent with the Family Educational Rights and Privacy Act (FERPA).

 Reserved Rights of the College

-The College reserves the right to dismiss any student from College housing for disruptive behavior, including indications that a student cannot adequately take care of their own health and safety in the context of College housing or is a danger to the health and safety of others.
+At the discretion of the College, a resident may be subject to certain conditions for continuing residence.
+This includes, but is not limited to, a change in room assignments or dismissal from College housing for disruptive behavior including, but not limited to, behavior such that a resident cannot adequately take care of their own health and safety in the context of College housing or is a danger to the health and safety of others and/or the community.